Richard Thompson (musician): Early life and career (1949 to 1972)

 And there was this group of very nice Muswell Hill grammar school boys and a girl playing American music.
 Leonard Cohen songs, and Richard Fariña songs, and Bob Dylan songs, all being done in a kind of West-Coasty rock style.
 And then came the guitar solo, and Richard just played the most amazing solo.
 He played a solo which quotes from Django, from Charlie Christian, you know, an incredibly sophisticated little solo.
 And that really amazed me, the breadth of his sophistication... and so, you know, at the end of the gig I was in the dressing room saying 'would you guys like to make a record?'

 Shortly thereafter Thompson, already acquiring a reputation as an outstanding guitar player, started writing songs seriously.
 This seems to have been out of necessity as Fairport Convention was at first essentially a cover band.

 I remember saying to Ashley [Hutchings, bassist] after a gig, that I was kind of embarrassed about doing the material we were doing, because it seemed that we should have outgrown doing covers – even though it was only 1967 – it somehow wasn't good enough and other bands were writing their own stuff and we should too.
 I remember being angry and saying to Ashley this isn't good enough, we've got to get some original material... and stuff started to trickle through.

-By early 1969, when Fairport's second album What We Did on Our Holidays was recorded and released, Thompson was starting to emerge as a songwriter of distinction.
+By December 1968, when Fairport's second album What We Did on Our Holidays was released, Thompson was starting to emerge as a songwriter of distinction.
 As Fairport's lineup and their sound evolved, Thompson continued to grow in stature as a player and as a songwriter with compositions like "Meet on the Ledge".